 Helping Your Child Regain Control

 The Spasticity Program at Arnold Palmer Hospital is here to help.
 Part of the Arnold Palmer Hospital Neuroscience Center of Excellence, the Spasticity Program offers a variety of treatment options for managing pain and forming stronger, more controlled muscles.
 From congenital disorders, such as cerebral palsy, to acquired injuries, like spinal trauma, our team of orthopedic specialists, neurology specialists and physical therapists are trained to aid in your child’s rehabilitation.

 What is Spasticity?

 Spasticity is a form of muscle over-activity.
 This occurs when communication between the brain and spinal cord are disrupted, whether from injury or another condition such as cerebral palsy.
 Spasticity can cause your child pain and fatigue.
-It can also prevent them from performing simple actions like walking, sitting, positioning and sleeping.
+It can also prevent you child from performing simple actions like walking, sitting, positioning and sleeping.
 Our team can help control your child’s muscle spasms through proper management and treatment.

 Normalizing life for every family and child is a priority at Arnold Palmer Hospital.
-And after a significant diagnosis affecting your child’s brain or spinal cord, it’s possible that you’re struggling to find your family’s “new normal.”
+After a significant diagnosis affecting your child’s brain or spinal cord, it’s possible that you’re struggling to find your family’s “new normal.”
 We are here to assist with the care and treatment of your child after diagnosis.

 Conservative treatment options for spasticity include orthotics, bracing, oral medications and physical therapy.
 These methods can help your child regain control of their muscles by inhibiting spasms.

-In more advanced cases of spasticity, Botox injections may be an option.
-Your child’s doctor will inject Botox into the affected spastic muscles every three months, providing temporary relief and relaxation.
-Your child can then work with our physical therapists to increase movement and strengthen their muscle tone.
+In more advanced cases of spasticity, Botox injections may be an option, in which your child’s doctor would inject Botox into the affected spastic muscles every three months, providing temporary relief and relaxation.
+Your child would then work with our physical therapists to increase movement and strengthen muscle tone.